 HomeWAV Video Visitation

 Effective Monday, February 2, 2015 visitation will be seven days a week from 8:00am until 10:00am and 1:00pm until 3:00pm through HOMEWAV at the Dub Brassell Detention Center.
 If you are using your home computer, smart phone or tablet, visitation will remain the same.
 Anyone who would like to visit at the detention center will need to go to WWW.HOMEWAV.COM and set up an account.
 The account must be set up before you come to the detention center to visit, it cannot be set up at the detention center.
-Questions regarding the set up process must be directed to HOMEWAV at 1-877-241-7559.
+Questions regarding the set up process must be directed to HOMEWAV at 1-844-394-6639.
 Once the account has been set up, the detainee’s name will show on the monitor inside of the pod where he or she is housed.
 There will be no need to call the detention center to ask for a deputy to notify your loved one.
-The cost is $1.00 to set up your account and $0.50 per minute.
+There is no cost to set up an account; however, users pay $0.50 per minute to utilize HomeWAV.
 Since this is a new process, there may be adjustments made in the early stages.
 We ask for your patience as we make this transition.

 Click on the video below for a brief instructional video on how HomeWAV Video Visitation System works.